 • Hana Ranch Store – They have the most amazing chili.
 Try their chili rice bowl and put a dab of mayo on it.
 It sounds odd, but it will make your day.
 Keep in mind that it will blow a hole through you later on.

 • Ka’uiki – Ono grinds are served for breakfast, lunch and dinner over at the Travaasa Experiential Resort in Hana Town.

 • Banana Bread – There are many banana bread stands along the way.
 They are owned and operated by local families.
 The bread is fresh and delicious (some stands have to bake hundreds per day).
 Buy an extra one to munch on later in the week.
 You’ll thank us.

 East Maui offers some of the best campgrounds on the island.
 With epic sunrises and only a short walk, hike or drive to waterfalls, beaches and bamboo forests, we highly recommend spending at least one night in Hana.
-Go to Camp Maui-X for camping equipment rentals, rooftop camping vehicle packages and even guided camping trips around the island.
+Go to Maui Camping for camping equipment rentals, rooftop camping vehicle packages and even guided camping trips around the island.